Obelix: Either that or these Romans have learnt to build very fast.

 Sometimes a town grows very rapidly, doubling in population or more in a very short time.
 In The Wild West, this often happened around gold or silver strikes, or where water was discovered in an arid area.
-While the rapid expansion lasts, the community is a Boom Town.
+While the rapid expansion lasts, the community is considereda boom town.

-Boom towns tend to have a lot of new construction, much of it ramshackle, to house the new residents and businesses.
+Boom towns tend to have a lot of new construction, much of it ramshackle and hastily done, to house the new residents and businesses.
 In Westerns, most of the businesses will be saloons, gambling halls, and other entertainments designed to get the newfound wealth of the residents into the business owners' pockets, along with a a general store for supplies.
 Churches and schools will come later, with the maturation of the town.

 Often, the growth of the town will attract undesirable elements—rogues, outlaws, and scammers— leading to fights and crime and the need for law enforcement to clean it up.
 Even before a badge-wearing Sherrif shows up, some hero of moral fiber, possibly The Drifter, will stand up to the bad guys.
 Certainly, any boom town is likely to be an Adventure Town.

 Since a boom town often relies on a single resource or attraction, if that dries up the town will start dying, quite possibly becoming a Ghost Town, with tumbleweed blowing past boarded-up buildings.
 This means the town leaders have a strong desire to protect that resource from any interference.
 Those who interfere or threaten the town mines or water supply may be "permanently dealt with".

 Note that several works have used the title "Boom Town" to refer to communities about to blow up.
 Not the same thing.

 Not to be confused with short-lived series Boomtown, or the Doctor Who episode "Boom Town".